KristofferEdstrom/cs50p-quiz-game/README.md

     Question A | Option AA | Option AB | Option AC | Option AD | AnswerA
     Question B | Option BA | Option BB | Option BC | Option BD | AnswerB
     Question C | Option CA | Option CB | Option CC | Option CD | AnswerC
-Make sure to separate each component with the '|' (pipe) character.
+Make sure to separate each component with the '|' (pipe) character, and that there are no empty rows between the questions.

 Feel free to customize and contribute to the project to make it even better!

-If you have any questions or feedback, please open an issue.
+ The questions are generated using chatGPT-3.5.
+If the questions are not sorted from being duplicate, wrongly asked, incorrect, outdated - or if you have any of your own questions or feedback please open an issue.

 Happy quizzing!